BanaYugandharReddy08/Personal-Portifolio/README.md

 # React Portfolio

-This project is a personal portfolio built with plain React using `react-scripts`.
+This project is a personal portfolio built with plain React and Redux using `react-scripts`.
 The application does not rely on Vite, Next.js or TypeScript.
 All components use the `.js` extension and standard CSS for styling.

 ## Available Scripts